 4. The splendid Venus Victrix

 We know all too well the exploits of Napoleon Bonaparte, one of the most important figures in European history, but who was his sister Pauline?
-If you want to put a face to her, follow your tour of the Borghese Gallery, which exhibits the young Pauline Bonaparte transformed into a radiant goddess Venus through a mythologized portrait, and that reminds me of the painting of 'The Naked Maja' by Goya, but in sculpture version.
+If you want to put a face to her, follow your tour of the Borghese Gallery, which exhibits the young Pauline Bonaparte transformed into a radiant goddess Venus through a mythologized portrait, which reminds me of Goya's 'The Naked Maja', but in sculpture version.

 What is so special about this work?
 The surprising thing about this piece is that to get it, Pauline Bonaparte posed as God brought her into the world for the masterpiece of the Italian neoclassical sculptor Antonio Canova.